shohiebsense/shohiebsense.github.io/_posts/2023-02-15-The-attitude-of-IT-Industry.md

 It is a strange, unsurprising phenomenon of layoffs nowadays, as far as I know, it was from September last year up to this day.

-All the new annual trending, for now, is ChatGPT, and you think, is this the cause?
+All the new annual trending, for now, is ChatGPT, and you think, is it the cause?

 Not really.
 IT Industries since 2018 I would say, on making their product are too much emphasized leverage. $$$ and all the crap.